run-ai/docs/docs/platform-admin/workloads/policies/overview.md

 #### Policy rules reconciliation

-For situations where a rule or a default for a specific field is already occupied by a policy in the organization, we have introduced a reonciliation mechanism.
-The mechanism works as follows:
+For situations where a rule or a default for a specific field is already governed by a policy, newly submitted policies for additional organizational units mentioning this existing field are not blocked from submission.
+For those instances, the effective rules and defaults are selected based on the following logic:

-* For rules and defaults - If the rule is already occupied by a previous policy, the new policy submission is not blocked.
-* For defaults - The lowest hierarchy “closest” to the actual workload wins (projects defaults > department defaults > cluster defaults > tenants defaults).
+* For policy defaults - The lowest organizational hierarchy “closest” to the actual workload becomes the effective policy defaults (project defaults > department defaults > cluster defaults > tenant defaults).
-* For rules:
+* For policy rules -
-  * If the rule belongs to the group of computatation resources or security rules - the highest hierarchy wins (tenant rules > cluster rules > department rules > project rules).
+  * If the rule belongs to the compute and security sections in the workload spec of the Run:ai API, the highest hierarchy is chosen for the effective policy for the field (tenant rules > cluster rules > department rules > project rules).
-  * If the rule does not belong to the group of computation resources or security rules - the lowest hierarchy “closest” to the actual workload wins (similar to defaults).
+  * If the rule does not belong to the compute or security sections, the lowest hierarchy “closest” to the actual workload becomes the effective policy for the field (similar to defaults).

-While viewing the policy, for each rule and default the source of the rule is visible, allowing the user to understand the hierarchy of the effective policy.
+While viewing the effective policy, for each rule and default the source of the policy origin is visible, allowing users to clearly understand the selected hierarchy of the effective policy.

 ## Run:ai Policies vs. Kyverno Policies